venth/training-grpc/README.md

     The error is signalized by following log entry (level DEBUG):
     ```
-    i.n.channel.DefaultChannelPipeline - Discarded inbound message
-    PooledUnsafeDirectByteBuf(ridx: 0, widx: 64, cap: 1024) that reached at the tail of the pipeline.
+    i.n.channel.DefaultChannelPipeline - Discarded inbound message PooledUnsafeDirectByteBuf(ridx: 0, widx: 64, cap: 1024) that reached at the tail of the pipeline.
 Please check your pipeline configuration.
     ```

     At first glace it tells nothing about configuration.
-After a while spent on digging in sources, I figured out that the configuration is responsible.
+After a while spent on digging in sources, I figured out that the server's configuration is responsible for the deadlock.

+    The corrected server configuration looks as follows:

+    ```
+        .protocolNegotiator(ProtocolNegotiators.serverPlaintext())
+    ```

+    As always, it seems that timeouts need to be provided.